psoukie/zipchord/README.md

 ths  this
 nw   new
 ```
+Note that if you edit the dictionary file directly while using it, you need to re-select the dictionary from the ZipChord menu for the changes to be loaded.

 ## Special Characters
 * **Space bar**: It is possible to use the space bar as part of the chord definition.
 Simply start the chord with a space.